ChampionBuffalo1/GitFlow/README.md

 ### Docker Support

-If you have docker installed you could use either docker compose or docker to run the app inside a container using `node-alpine` image and passing `PORT` env variable to expose from the container.
+If you have `docker` installed you could run the app inside a container using `node-alpine` docker image.

 [Docker](https://www.docker.com/)